SirPhemmiey/nestjs-mongoose-boilerplate/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Personal [Nest](https://github.com/nestjs/nest) boilierplate to kick-start a new project right off the bat!
+This is hooked up with MongoDB as the database and Mongoose for the ORM.
+Because it's a simple boilerplate, only the login endpoint works.

-Personal NestJS boilierplate to kick-start a new project right off the bat!
+The goal and intention is for it to be simple to use and worked around.
+I'll be writing up boilerplates with Sequelize, Prisma and TypeORM in the future.

 ## Installation